June 17, 2015

 The phrase “the complete package” could have been coined with Gleneagles in mind.
 He has everything anyone could wish for in a young stallion – pedigree, performance, precocious speed and a sound constitution.
 He also has enough stouter elements in his pedigree to suggest he will have no problem siring middle-distance performers.

 His pedigree could hardly be bettered.
-His sire Galileo has secured his eighth sires’ championship in nine, proving as dominant as his own sire, the 14-times champion Sadler’s Wells.
+His sire Galileo has secured his ninth sires’ championship in ten years, proving as dominant as his own sire, the 14-times champion Sadler’s Wells.
 And Gleneagles’ dam You’resothrilling is a Gr.2-winning sister to Giant’s Causeway, North America’s champion sire in 2009, 2010 and 2012.
+You’resothrilling is now proving herself the outstanding broodmare of her generation.

 Another of Gleneagles’ virtues is that he is free of the DANZIG blood which has been the bedrock of much of Galileo’s success.
 As Giant’s Causeway sired Gr.1 winners in Britain and Australia from daughters of DANEHILL, there’s good reason for thinking that Gleneagles will shine with them.
-There is every chance that Gleneagles will sire top 2yos and milers from daughters of DANEHILL DANCER (who is doing so well with Galileo), ROCK OF GIBRALTAR, HOLY ROMAN EMPEROR, FASTNET ROCK, DANSILI, EXCEED AND EXCEL, KODIAC, MOZART and DUKE OF MARMALADE, as well as mares by MASTERCRAFTSMAN.
+He creates 4x5x4 to Northern Dancer and 5x5x5 to Natalma.
+There is also every chance that Gleneagles will sire top 2yos and milers from daughters of DANEHILL DANCER (who is doing so well with Galileo), ROCK OF GIBRALTAR, HOLY ROMAN EMPEROR, FASTNET ROCK, DANSILI, EXCEED AND EXCEL, KODIAC, MOZART, DYLAN THOMAS and DUKE OF MARMALADE.
+He should also shine with mares by CHOISIR, as Galileo sired the outstanding Winter from one.
+Mares by champion two-year-old MASTERCRAFTSMAN, another son of Danehill Dancer, could also suit.

-The GREEN DESERT branch also has a lot to offer, especially as Galileo has sired an Oaks winner from a GREEN DESERT mare and the dual Derby winner Australia from a daughter of CAPE CROSS.
+The GREEN DESERT branch also has plenty to offer, especially as Galileo has sired an Oaks winner from a GREEN DESERT mare and the dual Derby winner Australia from a daughter of CAPE CROSS.
 Mares by INVINCIBLE SPIRIT and OASIS DREAM should reinforce Gleneagles’ 2yo ability.

 The CHIEF’S CROWN branch of the DANZIG male line could supply some stamina.
 Teofilo, another son of Galileo, sired the Irish St Leger winner Voleuse de Coeurs and the Irish Derby winner Trading Leather from mares by GRAND LODGE and his son SINNDAR.

-Galileo has also had good results with the NUREYEV line, siring an impressive five Group winners, including two Gr.1 winners, from 26 foals out of PIVOTAL mares.
+Galileo has also had excellent results with the NUREYEV line, including siring seven Group winners headed by Gr.1 winners Rhododendron, Hydrangea and The United States from only 29 foals out of PIVOTAL mares.
 New Approach, another son of Galileo, sired the Oaks winner Talent from a PEINTRE CELEBRE mare.
 Galileo also has Gr.1 winners out of daughters of THEATRICAL and STRAVINSKY.

-Galileo’s classic winners New Approach and Was respectively have a dam and a second dam by AHONOORA.
-Galileo also has three Group winners from mares by INDIAN RIDGE, and he sired the Gr.1 winner Curvy from an INCHINOR mare.
-The Gr.1 winners Maybe, Rhododendron and Photo Call have second dams by INDIAN RIDGE.
+Gleneagles’ speed could be reinforced by mares with AHONOORA blood.
+Galileo’s classic winners New Approach and Was respectively have a dam and a second dam by this top sprinter.
+Galileo also has three Group winners, including a classic winner, from mares by INDIAN RIDGE, and he sired the Gr.1 winner Curvy from an INCHINOR mare.
+Also, the Gr.1 winners Maybe, Rhododendron and Photo Call are among the seven Group winners with a second dam by INDIAN RIDGE.
+ACCLAMATION is out of an AHONOORA mare and his daughters have produced Group winners to two other sons of Galileo.

 The SHARPEN UP line has produced a classic winner to Galileo and Teofilo has three stakes winners out of DIESIS mares.

 Gleneagles has ROBERTO in his fourth generation, so there is again plenty of scope for a second line of this stallion whose descendants have done so well with Galileo.
-Galileo sired Nathaniel, Great Heavens and Seville from daughters of SILVER HAWK and the Arc-winning Found from a mare by INTIKHAB.
-He also has Group winners from daughters of DYNAFORMER, KRIS S. LEAR FAN, RED RANSOM, DR FONG and SRI PEKAN.
+Galileo sired the King George and Eclipse winner Nathaniel, the Irish Oaks heroine Great Heavens and the Gr.1 winner Seville from daughters of SILVER HAWK and the Arc-winning Found from a mare by INTIKHAB.
+He also has Group winners from daughters of DYNAFORMER, KRIS S., LEAR FAN, RED RANSOM, DR FONG and SRI PEKAN.

 Galileo’s foals out of BERING mares include the Derby second At First Sight and his Irish Derby winner Treasure Beach has a second dam by Bering.
-Mares by PENNEKAMP produced the Gr.1 winners Together and Lily of the Valley.
+His early foals out of mares by Bering’s son PENNEKAMP include Gr.1 winners Together and Lily of the Valley.

 1st National Stakes-Gr.1, 7f., Curragh by 1½ lengths from Toscanini and dual Gr.3 winner Dutch Connection.